 absorbent material (can be a single unit or a series of filters)

 a housing to hold the absorbent material applications.

 Additionally, larger sized sediment can clog and significantly reduce the effectiveness of some Catch Basin Insert filtering media.
-Therefore it is important to ensure that flow rates, sediment removal, and the frequency of inspection and maintenance are evaluated.
+Therefore, it is important to ensure that flow rates, sediment removal, and the frequency of inspection and maintenance are evaluated.

+Note: Silt sacks used to provide construction period sediment control are not a post-construction Catch Basin Insert.

 Design and Construction

 Since Catch Basin Inserts are usually proprietary devices, the manufacturer should be asked to ensure that the device will work in the type of catch basin in which it is installed.

+Catch Basin Inserts are typically designed and used to filter smaller volume flows.
 Flow characteristics and sediment loading should be evaluated and any resulting modifications to the catch basin made before installation of the insert.

+When a Catch Basin Insert is proposed, to determine if additional pollutant removal credit for TSS and/or TP is warranted, follow the process specified in Section 5.3 of the Stormwater Handbook.

 Maintenance

 Inspect Catch Basin Inserts per the manufacturer’s schedule, and especially after large rainfall events.
 Whoever is responsible for maintenance should explicitly agree to conduct the maintenance per the manufacturer’s recommendation and to lawfully dispose of the cleanings or used filtration media.

 Applicability and Planning Considerations

-Catch Basin Inserts can be useful for specialized applications, such as targeting specific pollutants other than TSS, at Land Uses with Higher Potential Pollution Loads, for oil control at small sites, for retrofits of existing catch basins with no or undersized sumps, to add TSS capability to areas with higher sediment loading, or to improve existing conditions at size-constrained sites (e.g., catch basins near bathing beaches).
+Catch basin inserts can be useful for specialized applications, such as targeting specific pollutants other than TSS, at Land Uses with Higher Potential Pollution Loads, for oil control at small sites, for retrofits of existing catch basins with no or undersized sumps, to add TSS treatment to areas with higher sediment loading, or to improve

+conditions at size-constrained sites (e.g., catch basins near beaches).

 If using a proprietary Catch Basin Insert, the manufacturer’s specifications must be followed, which may include modifications to the catch basin.
-Such modifications may include a high flow bypass or other feature to handle clogging or larger storm
+Such modifications may include a high flow bypass or other feature to handle clogging or larger storm events.